IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/pre-work/CLOUD_ACCOUNT.md

 ### Step 2: Accessing the Cluster

 Instructors will provide a URL to a web app.
-Enter your IBMid (the email you used to sign up) and the lab key (also provided by the instructor).
+Enter your IBMid (the email you used to sign up) and the workshop key (also provided by the instructor).

 ![Get clusters app](../../images/cluster-get.png)